Here's a quinoa oats dosa recipe that is kid-approved and Grandma Approved. In other words, it is yummy and healthy.

+Enjoy this quinoa dosa with a side of coconut chutney or tomato chutney.
 Check out the video for step by step procedure.
 If you like it, I am sure you will love other Quinoa recipes that I have shared in the past like Quinoa Upma, Quinoa salad.
-Last but not least, please leave a comment here or on my Facebook page.
-If you prefer getting my recipes directly in your inbox, just hit the subscribe button at the right…Here’s the recipe for Healthy quinoa oats dosa…..

 Healthy Quinoa Oats Dosa

 - 1 cup Quinoa